nagyist/cloudant-QueryObjc/README.md

 @{ @"pet.species": @"cat" };
 ```

+If you don't specify a condition for the clause, equality (`$eq`) is used.
+To use
+other conditions, supply them explicitly in the clause.

-To query for documents where `age` is greater than twelve:
+To query for documents where `age` is greater than twelve use the `$gt` condition:

 ```objc
 @{ @"age": @{ @"$gt": @12 } };
 ```

-The `$gt` part of this query specifies the greater than relation.

 See below for supported operators (Selections -> Conditions).